What is BritBox? BBC and ITV's answer to Netflix in the UK

 Not to mention channels including Channel 4 and Channel 5 becoming available, as well as movies courtesy of Film 4, such as The Inbetweeners 2, Bugsy Malone, Carry on Camping, and Oliver Twist.

 You can also watch your favourite shows and films that have since expired on ITV Hub and BBC iPlayer; shows move to BritBox after spending 30 days on ITV Hub, and after spending 12 months on iPlayer.
 So, if you find yourself worried at the end of the year that you never got to experience Conversations with Friends, never fear!
 It’ll be on BritBox.

-ITV’s chief executive Carolyn McCall said at the time: “It’s been a great first year on BritBox, with all of the UK PSBs on board and the launch of our BritBox Originals strategy with Spitting Image.
+In March 2021, after bringing content to subscribers for just over a year, BritBox announced that the streamer had hit its target of half a million subscribers, with ITV’s chief executive Carolyn McCall saying: “It’s been a great first year on BritBox, with all of the UK PSBs on board and the launch of our BritBox Originals strategy with Spitting Image.
 Achieving half a million subscriptions in little over a year from launch puts BritBox ahead of plan and firmly establishes the service in the UK OTT market.”

 What is BritBox?

 BritBox launched in the US in 2017, and landed on home turf two years later in 2019.
 When BritBox came to this side of the pond, ITV CEO Carolyn McCall said: “BritBox will be the home for the best of British creativity – celebrating the best of the past, the best of today, and investing in new British originated content in the future.”